hjovi1/PerfOMICS/README.md

 # PerfOMICS

-PerfOMICS is an R package that predicts athletic performance scores using user-provided data on major genetic variants known to be associated with specific aspects of sports performance to help profile athletes in terms of endurance, power and speed ability, predict and forecast effects of training programs and provide genetic insights into sports-related injury susceptibility and corrective action.
+The purpose of `PerfOMICS` is to provide package users with athletic performance prediction scores based on major genetic variants known to be associated with s specific aspects of sports performance and to help profile athletes in terms of endurance, power and speed ability, forecast effects of athletic performance, and provide training recommendations.

+The biological data analysed by `PerfOMICS` are the genotypes and variants of 23 different genes associated with athletic ability.
+These variants all have researched probabilities in large populations.
+The data included in this R package has been synthetically synthesized using information on the frequencies of each genotype for the 23 genes being analysed.
+A function responsible for generating a data set using the researched genotype probabilities.

 ## Description